Jaspreetsm21/Autotrader_CarPrices_ML/README.md

 # Data Cleaning
-After downloading the data, I needed to clean it up so that it was usable for our model.
+After scraping the data, I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following variables:

+- Dealing with Missing Values

+- It look we have scrapered some data that imported into wrong columns.
+So I'm going to filter the data for Petrol, Diesel and Hybrid cars only.

+- creating a new column called make of the car from Car_Title Column

+- Converting Car_Price and Car_Milleage into Numeric Values

+- Before that remove £ sign and comma from each of the columns

+-

 # EDA